Children’s Growth Plates:

 The bones of children and adults have most of the same risks for injury.
 However, since the bones of children are still growing, they are prone to a special type of injury known as a growth plate fracture.
 Since growth plates are soft and the last areas of the child’s bone get hard, they are vulnerable to fracture and damage.

-Since growth plates determine the future length and shape of the bone, this form of fracture needs to be attended to promptly and by an expert.
-If a plate fracture is not treated correctly and timely, it can lead to a limb (arm or leg) that is deformed or unequal in length when compared to the other limb.
+Since growth plates determine the future length and shape of the bone, fractures involving this area need immediate attention by an expert.
+If a plate fracture is not treated correctly and timely, it can lead to a deformed limb (arm or leg) or unequal in length when compared to the other limb.
 Fortunately, serious growth plate problems are rare.
-Most plate fractures can easily heal without complications if the proper treatment is administered.
+Most plate fractures can easily heal without complications if a doctor provides the proper treatment.

 Most growth plate fractures take place in the long bones in the fingers.
 They also occur in the radius (i.e. the outer bone of the forearm) and the tibia and fibula (the lower bones of the leg).